 A ceremony to celebrate the life of O’Toole was held at the Old Vic Theatre in London.
 Kate told the audience, which included the likes of Kevin Spacey, Stephen Fry, Jeremy Irons and Omar Sharif, that her father’s wish was to be buried ‘where his roots lie.’

 O’Toole died in London in December last year, aged 81.
-Kate brought his ashes home to Ireland and asked the President to keep them in safe deposit until she is able to return home and fulfil her father’s wishes.
+Kate brought his ashes home to Ireland and asked the President to keep them in a safe deposit until she was able to return home and fulfil her father’s wishes.

 “Over the years I received many messages, always pithy, on matters political or cultural, or both.
 Rugby was, of course, one of Peter’s great passions.
 After I was elected President, he wrote to me to not only convey his good wishes but to impishly suggest that we could now both get good seats at the Six Nations test matches and to count him in for the Aviva.”